NtQuery/Scylla/README.md

 Known Bugs
 ----------

+### Windows 7 x64

+Sometimes the API kernel32.dll GetProcAddress cannot be resolved, because the IAT has an entry from apphelp.dll Solution?
+I don't know

 ### Only Windows XP x64:

 Windows XP x64 has some API bugs.
 100% correct imports reconstruction is impossible.